The Open Electives (2020-21)—Semester VI

-Various literary/prose forms and their characteristics, techniques and strategies for reading, nuances of language and meaning in reading and writing; Writing Exercises – techniques and strategies of writing creatively; Critical Concepts and Terms in Literary Writing; Writing Exercises; creative writing output.
+Various literary/prose forms and their characteristics; techniques and strategies for reading; nuances of language and meaning in reading and writing; Writing Exercises – techniques and strategies of writing creatively; Critical Concepts and Terms in Literary Writing; Writing Exercises; creative writing output.

 3. HUM 3308: Graphic Novels: History, Form, and Culture

-Part I- The History of Comic Books, developing a Medium Defining comic book, relationships between comic books and other forms of sequential art, the (continental) roots of comics as an art form, the ways in which comic strips and pulps contributed to the emergence of the comic book.
+Part I: The History of Comic Books, Part 1: Developing Medium Defining comic books as a medium-Relationships between comic books and other forms of sequential art.
+The (continental) roots of comics as an art form -How comic strips and pulps contributed to the emergence of the comic book.
 The History of Comic Books, Part 2: The Maturation of the Medium-Influence of an underground movement, ways in which mainstream publishers began to address more relevant topics, a proliferation of independent comics, the increase in the profile and prominence of the medium due to ambitious projects.

 “Surprisingly enough, it has given me literature I’ll hold in high regard throughout my life.”

-Mathematical modelling through systems of ordinary differential equations of first order, Prey-Predator model Mathematical modelling through systems of ordinary differential equations, modelling in medicine (A model for diabetic mellitus)
+Mathematical modelling through systems of ordinary differential equations of the first order, Prey-Predator model Mathematical modelling through systems of ordinary differential equations, modelling in medicine (A model for diabetic Mellitus)

 Modelling on population dynamics, mathematical modelling through differential equations.

-Modelling of economics and finance through difference equations, population dynamics and generation of models through difference equations, modelling in probability theory, examples
+Modelling economics and finance through difference equations, population dynamics and generation of models through difference equations, modelling in probability theory, and examples.

 Static probabilities, Dynamic probability, Markov chains, transition probabilities, Chapmen Kolmogorov equations, classification of states, chains of Markov process, the stability of Markov systems, limiting behaviour, random walk, Poisson Processes assumptions, Queueing System, general concepts, Model M/M/I and M/M/S, steady-state behaviour, transient behaviour, Wiener processes and Gaussian processes.